YifanJiangPolyU/YifanJiangPolyU.github.io/_posts/2018-02-10-OpenVC-Color-Tracking.md

 ---

 OpenCV is a really powerful tool for computer vision developers.
-Combined with python, prototyping and deployment becomes really fast.
+Combined with python, prototyping and deployment become really fast.
 Motivated by the heat in computer vision recently, I revisited some basic features of OpenCV, and re-discovered this little project I did a few years ago.